nouhailaaziki/Born2beroot/README.md

 ```@reboot sh /home/your_login/monitoring.sh```
 This will ensure that the script runs once every 10 minutes after a reboot.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-04%20at%2011.12.43%20AM.png)
-In this case, the command ```@reboot sh /home/your_login/monitoring.sh``` added to your crontab makes your script run automatically at system startup.
+In this case, the command `@reboot sh /home/your_login/monitoring.sh` added to your crontab makes your script run automatically at system startup.
 Here's how crontab works in this context:

-- @reboot: This is a special time specification in crontab that schedules your script to run every time the system starts or reboots.
+- `@reboot`: This is a special time specification in crontab that schedules your script to run every time the system starts or reboots.
 It ensures your monitoring script starts as soon as the system is up and running.

-- sh /home/noaziki/monitoring.sh: This part of the crontab entry specifies the command to be executed.
+- `sh /home/noaziki/monitoring.sh`: This part of the crontab entry specifies the command to be executed.
 In this case, it's telling the system to run your Bash script (monitoring.sh) using sh.

-- Script Execution: When your system boots, crontab triggers the script located at /home/noaziki/monitoring.sh.
+- `Script Execution`: When your system boots, crontab triggers the script located at /home/noaziki/monitoring.sh.

 Do you remember this part of the script?
 ```bash